ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/01-introduction/exercise/community-assessment.md

 - How long has your community existed?
 - How big is your community?
 Has it always been this size?

-## What are your community's shared struggles, and how does this inform your mission?
+## What are your community's shared struggles?

 - What are the problems that is or will bring your community members together?
 They can be anything, but are commonly focussed around working towards better skills, grades or jobs.

+## What is the mission of your community?
-- Based on these problems, what is your community's mission?
+ - Based on your community's shared struggled, what is your community's mission?
 Keep this short and snappy.
+- Note: this is not your personal mission, but the overarching mission of your community.
+An example of a mission might be `'Our aim is the equip everyone, regardless of their major, with technical skills to increase their job prospects.'`

 ## What do members look to get from your community?